usdoj-crt/beta-ada/_pages/_topics/mobility-devices.md

 - A valid, state-issued disability parking placard
 - Other state-issued proof of disability
-- A statement from the person that the OPDMD is used because of a disability, unless the person is observed doing something that contradicts this statement
+- A statement from the person that the cart or other powered option is used because of a disability, unless the person is observed doing something that contradicts this statement
   {% endlist_item %}
   {% list_item cancel %}
   You may not ask about the nature or extent of someone’s disability.
 This is also true if someone is using a wheelchair or other manual mobility aid.